rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/NutanixClusterSummary.md

 - slaAssignable: SlaAssignable
   -
 - prismCentralName: System.String
+  - Supported in v9.1+
-  - The name of the Nutanix Prism Central to which this Nutanix cluster belongs.
+  The name of the Nutanix Prism Central to which this Nutanix cluster belongs.
 - version: System.String
+  - Supported in v9.1+
-  - Nutanix Operating System version of the Nutanix cluster.
+  Nutanix Operating System version of the Nutanix cluster.
 - prismCentralId: System.String
+  - Supported in v9.1+
-  - The ID of the Nutanix Prism Central to which this Nutanix cluster belongs.
+  The ID of the Nutanix Prism Central to which this Nutanix cluster belongs.
 - lastRefreshTime: DateTime
+  - Supported in v9.1+
-  - Last refresh time of the Nutanix cluster.
+  Last refresh time of the Nutanix cluster.
 - snapshotConsistencyMandate: CdmNutanixSnapshotConsistencyMandate
   -
 - pendingSlaDomain: ManagedObjectPendingSlaInfo